key4hep/Gaudi/cmake/README.md

     $ export PATH=/afs/cern.ch/sw/lcg/contrib/CMake/2.8.9/Linux-i386/bin:$PATH

-You also need to ensure that the compiler you want to use is configured and available on the PATH, for example with:
+You also need to ensure that the compiler you want to use is configured and available on the PATH, for example with something like:

-    $ . /afs/cern.ch/sw/lcg/contrib/gcc/4.6.2/$CMTCONFIG/setup.sh
+    $ . /afs/cern.ch/sw/lcg/contrib/gcc/4.9.3/x86_64-slc6/setup.sh

-**NOTE**: If you use the LHCb environment (as of LbScripts v7r3), you do not need to prepare the environment for the compiler (except for ICC and Clang).
+**NOTE**: If you use the LHCb environment (as of LbScripts v7r7), you do not need to prepare the environment for the compiler.

 Quick Start
 -----------
-To quickly get started, you can use the Makefile `Makefile-cmake.mk`, which will take care of the main details (except the value of `CMTCONFIG`):
+To quickly get started, you can use the Makefile `Makefile-cmake.mk`, which will take care of the main details (except the value of `BINARY_TAG`, or `CMTCONFIG` for backward compatibility):

     $ make -f Makefile-cmake.mk -j 8
     $ make -f Makefile-cmake.mk test